-For more on the history of the Society see the Bibliography in the Resources section.
-You can also see, online, the earliest YPS Annual Reports, from 1823 to1859, available to download free from the Biodiversity Heritage Library (BHL): http://www.biodiversitylibrary.org/bibliography/2482#/summary.
+More detailed information on the history of the Society can be found in the Resources section where you can find our Bibliography, and information on the YPS Archives.
+Also available there is a link to the YPS Historical Annual Reports Online These Annual Reports, from 1823 to1859, are available to download free from the Biodiversity Heritage Library (BHL).

 As a registered charity the YPS exists to foster and promote the study, particularly among young people, of the natural sciences, archaeology, history and antiquities in Yorkshire and elsewhere.
 To promote public understanding it provides an annual open lecture programme between October and May, usually focussed on one or two themes, now including subjects in medicine and the social sciences, such as criminal justice.
 More than twenty lectures are offered, several given jointly with sister organisations such as the Royal Geographical Society, the York Archaeological Trust, PLACE (People, Landscape and Cultural Environment), the Yorkshire Wildlife Trust and the Yorkshire branch of the Institute of Physics.
 Lectures are held in the Tempest Anderson Hall, and one or two lectures are now given annually in other towns in Yorkshire.

 Educational visits are offered during the year often to places otherwise inaccessible to individuals.
 These day trips, or longer visits of up to five days, enable the Society to generate a small profit with which to fund further charitable endeavours.